-To provide sophisticated technical infrastructure and to inspire students to reach their full learning experience.

-❖ To provide students with a solid academic and research environment for a comprehensive specific industrial demands, thereby encouraging self-employment and entrepreneurship among students.
+- To provide sophisticated technical infrastructure and to inspire students to reach their full potential. - ❖ To provide students with a solid academic and research environment for a comprehensive learning experience. - ❖ To provide research development, consulting, testing, and customized training to satisfy specific industrial demands, thereby encouraging self-employment and entrepreneurship among students.